 In 484 A.D., Merlin aids King Arthur with the help of twelve Transformers that combine into one giant robot, controlled by a staff they have given to Merlin.
 In the present-day, the Transformers have been outlawed and the US government set up the military task force TRF to eradicate any that remain.
 Cade Yeager hides in the walled-off ruins of Chicago where he repairs a handful of remaining Transformers.
 When a bunch of kids venture in, he saves them from a TRF attack.
 One of the Transformer knights is killed but first gives Cade an amulet that attaches itself to his body.
 Cade befriends one of the kids, Izabella, an adept mechanic, who insistently follows him to a junkyard in South Dakota where the remaining Autobots hide.
 Meanwhile, Optimus Prime lands on Cybertron where Quintessa, the creator of the Transformers, reprograms him as the villainous Nemesis Prime.
 She wants the staff that was bequeathed to Merlin in order to reconstitute Cybertron.
 And so she moves Cybertron on a course towards Earth.
 Cade is taken to England to meet Sir Edmond Burton, the last of the Witwiccans who are bound with protecting the secret of the existence of the Transformers throughout history.
 Burton introduces Cade to Oxford professor Vivian Wembly, a descendant of Merlin.
 They set out to find the whereabouts of the staff among her late father’s belongings.
 Pursued by TRF and Decepticons, they board a submarine in search of the sunken Transformer ship where the staff is hidden, at the same time as Quintessa moves Cybertron into orbit, threatening to destroy the Earth.

 Transformers: The Last Knight was the fifth of Michael Bay’s films based on the Transformers toy line and the animated tv series Transformers (1984-7).
 The film series began with Transformers (2007) and was followed by Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011) and Transformers: Age of Extinction (2014).
 These have become massively successful, having earned over four billion dollars at the box-office around the world between them.
-Bay announced that this will be his last Transformers film, although one should note that he also said the same two films ago and at the same time as The Last Knight comes out has also signed on as producer of the spinoff Bumblebee (2018).
+Bay announced that this will be his last Transformers film, although one should note that he also said the same two films ago.
+These were followed by Bumblebee (2018) and Transformers: Rise of the Beasts (2023) where Bay stepped back to a producer position.

 All of the Transformers films ended up getting bad reviews but The Last Knight received the worst of all.
 Although it is the most expensive of the Transformers films to date (an estimated $217 million pricetag), The Last Knight ended up the lowest grossing of the series.
 The previous two Transformers films had each topped the $1 billion gross worldwide but this bottomed out at $604 million.
 The most dramatic figures come when you look at the domestic US gross, where The Last Knight earned a mere $130 million compared to the lowest grossing of the other films, the first Transformers, which came in at $319 million.
 (That said, it still makes The Last Knight in the Top 20 grossing films of the year).